angela34a/HBTC_micro/README.md

 "complete.Rmd" file with all the code combined

-Rendered html versions can be also found at link: https://rpubs.com/angela34a/1071826 (WIP)
+Rendered html versions can be also found at link: https://rpubs.com/angela34a/1073088